 Core Courses

-- Students complete one course in the following four areas: 1) Fundamentals of Political Management 2) Communications 3) Campaigns 4) Policy/Research
+- Students complete one course in each of the following four areas: 1) Fundamentals of Political Management 2) Communications 3) Campaigns 4) Policy/Research

 Elective Courses